grislyeye/three-meet/pages/backgrounds/knave.md

 ### Speciality

 You specialised in a particular criminal enterprise.
-Choose a speciality and gain it's features.
+Choose a speciality and gain its features.
 Knave specialities include: Burglar.

 ## Burglar